See external links and downloads below for information about how to prevent and treat vulvovaginitis.

 There might also be another reason for a sore red bottom.

-These children can have pain, itching or burning around their vulva, or bleeding from their vagina.
+These tamariki can have pain, itching or burning around their vulva, or bleeding from their vagina.
 They can also have pain when they wee or they can have discharge (mucus from their vagina) that can smell a bit bad.

 Mostly it will get better if you do the following but sometimes your child might need medicine.